 Regency I & II

 1601 Chestnut Street,

-9 people favorited this theater
+10 people favorited this theater

-On the Regency’s facade, Motion Picture Exhibitor described ‘a venerable waterfall of extruded Duranodic aluminum flutes simulating a great bank of organ pipes cascades from the rooftop’ (so that’s what that was supposed to be!).
+On the Regency’s façade, Motion Picture Exhibitor described ‘a venerable waterfall of extruded Duranodic aluminum flutes simulating a great bank of organ pipes cascades from the rooftop’ (so that’s what that was supposed to be!).
 A huge tri-faced glittering, golden marquee with many light bulbs on its underside was approved by Philadelphia’s Art Jury.
 With the Duke & Duchess Theatres on the same block, and many other movie theatres nearby on Chestnut Street West, the theatre marquees lit up at night to give a cinematic Broadway style appearance to Chestnut Street.

 The color scheme of the lobby walls was white on ivory in a ‘montage’ pattern vinyl contrasted against an austere brown-olive cork vinyl used to simulate the Duranodic entrance doors and trim.
-The carpet throughout the theatre was a ‘red on red sort of sky-rocket-explosion effect shadowed in black’
+The carpet throughout the theatre was a ‘red on red sort of sky-rocket-explosion effect shadowed in black.

 Upstairs was a spacious rotunda-like mezzanine lounge, ‘La Ronde’ with a lighting fixture simulating a giant stalactite, towering picture windows, black naugahyde benches on stainless steel bases, copper and aluminum urns for smokers, and restrooms.
 The ladies room was decorated in pink and white ceramic tile, and personal vanity enclosures.
-The mens room had beige and blue tiles.
+The men’s room had beige and blue tiles.

 The auditorium had 1,200 seats including a small and shallow balcony with perfect sightlines.
 The side-walls of the auditorium were covered to wainscot height with white on ivory vinyl, and above that there was ivory and white drape fabric.
-The Regency Theater was equipped to show 35mm and 70mm films.
+The Regency Theatre was equipped to show 35mm and 70mm films.
 Mainstream movies were shown.
-When there were not enough first run films for Center City theatres, like many of the other Center City theatres, the Regency Theater showed ‘X’ rated pictures, causing Hollywood studios to have disdain for Philadelphia movie operations.
+When there were not enough first run films for Center City theatres, like many of the other Center City theatres, the Regency Theatre showed ‘X’ rated pictures, causing Hollywood studios to have disdain for Philadelphia movie operations.

-At the end of 1987, the Regency Theater closed.
+At the end of 1987, the Regency Theatre closed.
 One of the last movies shown “batteries not included” about residents trying to save their building from demolition, seem fitting.
 By then, the Regency’s Chestnut neighbor, the Duke & Duchess theatres, and other buildings had already been demolished.
-Open for movies at Christmas time, the Regency Theater sat alone on the block, it too, about to be closed and demolished for the construction of the glamorous Liberty Place office skyscrapers, hotel, and shopping mall complex.
+Open for movies at Christmas time, the Regency Theatre sat alone on the block, it too, about to be closed and demolished for the construction of the glamorous Liberty Place office skyscrapers, hotel, and shopping mall complex.
 The Liberty Place announcement specified that movie theatres would be included.
 They were not.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.